How To Get Resin Off Of Hands

 When working with epoxy resin, there is always a chance that some resin will make its way onto your hands or skin.

 Often during the pouring process is when it gets the messiest.
-This is why it's highly recommended to have the proper safety equipment when working with epoxy resin.
+This is why it's highly recommended to have the proper safety equipment when working with epoxy resin, you really don't want to get any on your skin, but don't worry, here we are going to share how to wash epoxy off hands and skin.

 How To Protect Hands From Resin